 Boolean acquired = redis.opsForValue().setIfAbsent(redisKey, value, ttl);

-if (Boolean.TRUE.equals(acquired)) return null; // Newly acquired → caller proceeds with processing
+if (Boolean.TRUE.equals(acquired)) return null; // newly acquired → caller proceeds with processing

 JsonNode existing = mapper.readTree(redis.opsForValue().get(redisKey));